 Is CSR obligatory?

 Corporate social responsibility (also known as sustainable business practice or responsible business conduct) is not obligatory.
 It can, however, benefit your company.
 CSR is not regulated by legislation.
 There are, however, internationally recognised standards and guidelines for CSR.
-The OECD guidelines contain the main regulations for CSR in the Netherlands (Maatschappelijk verantwoord ondernemen, MVO, in Dutch) and abroad.
+The OECD guidelines contain the main regulations for CSR in the Netherlands (Maatschappelijk verantwoord ondernemen, MVO) and abroad.